Choose your pass

 Istanbul, which reigned for many years as the capital of the Ottoman Empire, is also famous for its palaces, fountains, baths and bridges.
 The mansions and pavilions located on both sides of the Bosphorus carry the richness and magnificence of the city to the present day.
 Located on the Anatolian side of this fascinating city, on the shore of the Kucuksu Stream, the Kucuksu Pavilion is one of the eye-catching structures of the Ottoman period.

 Istanbul Tourist Pass® is a benefit pass specially designed for visitors to the city.
 It offers visitors extensive exploration opportunities by providing free or discounted entrance to Istanbul's most popular tourist attractions.
 It is economical and easy to use, with validity periods ranging from 1 day to 5 days.
-You can save up to 70% compared to average entrance fees.
+You can save over 50% compared to average entrance fees.
 Istanbul Tourist Pass® is one of the leading tourist pass providers in Istanbul.
 It has been proven to be of high quality, with high customer satisfaction and user comments.
 This pass allows you to visit the city's major attractions, enter museums, participate in tours, and benefit from special benefits.
 Usually valid for a certain period, the pass offers users access to many different tourist attractions for convenience.
 This digital pass offers a comprehensive Istanbul experience, providing access to more than 100 of Istanbul's most popular tourist attractions.

 You can enhance your visit with rich historical insights and magnificent architectural details with the impressive audio guide offered free of charge at Kucuksu Pavilion with your Istanbul Tourist Pass®.
 While visiting Kucuksu Pavilion, you can access detailed information with a professional audio guide to make your own discoveries.
 So, let's get back to the Kucuksu Pavilion.